Thursday, January 22, 2015

 from a booklet enclosed with the album.

 Today, the Congo and its people stand at the doorway to a new life.
-Plagued, or blessed (as the case may be), with Western civilization, Africa, shaped roughly like a question mark, lies in the equatorial sun . . . waiting . . . for tomorrow.
+Plagued, or blessed (as the case may be), with Western civilization, Africa, shaped roughly like a question mark, lies in the equatorial Sun . . . waiting . . . for tomorrow. — Ray Van Steen, liner notes to Missa Luba

-I still have that original copy of Missa Luba that has been in my family for nearly 50 years.
-Listening to it brings layers of nostalgia both for my youth and a Congo that perhaps exists now only on record albums.
+Listening to Missa Luba brings layers of nostalgia — both for my youth and for a Congo that perhaps exists now only on record albums.
 Yet, if the music can help bridge cultures, its worth goes beyond simple nostalgia.
-The record is presented above in its entirety and in links below to individual tracks from the Aeolus 13 Umbra YouTube channel.
+The album is presented in its entirety below, and with links to individual tracks, from the Ae13U Sounds YouTube channel.

 Side A: Congolese Songs